 As of June 30, 2020, we had a pro forma net tangible book value (deficit) of \$95.1 million, or \$0.46 per share.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of our common stock outstanding as of June 30, 2020, after giving effect (1) to the automatic conversion of all shares of our redeemable convertible preferred stock outstanding as of June 30, 2020 into 161,781,094 shares of our Class B common stock, (2) the issuance of 2,778,596 shares of our Class B common stock as a result of the automatic net exercise of a warrant to purchase 2,778,608 shares of our Class B common stock, based on an assumed initial public offering price of \$23.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and the related reclassification of warrant liability to additional paid-in capital for this exercise and (3) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering and the concurrent private placements.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of our common stock outstanding as of June 30, 2020, after giving effect (1) to the automatic conversion of all shares of our redeemable convertible preferred stock outstanding as of June 30, 2020 into 161,781,094 shares of our Class B common stock, (2) the issuance of 2,778,597 shares of our Class B common stock as a result of the automatic net exercise of a warrant to purchase 2,778,608 shares of our Class B common stock, based on the initial public offering price of \$27.00 per share, and the related reclassification of warrant liability to additional paid-in capital for this exercise and (3) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering and the concurrent private placements.

-After giving further effect to the sale of 43,276,594 shares of Class A common stock that we are offering in this offering and the concurrent private placements at an assumed initial public offering price of \$23.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$1,062.3 million, or approximately \$4.25 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$3.79 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$19.25 per share to new investors purchasing shares of Class A common stock in this offering and the concurrent private placements.
+After giving further effect to the sale of 42,767,848 shares of Class A common stock that we are offering in this offering and the concurrent private placements at the initial public offering price of \$27.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$1,192.4 million, or approximately \$4.78 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$4.32 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$22.22 per share to new investors purchasing shares of Class A common stock in this offering and the concurrent private placements.